 One of the benefits of the XT Vane relates to this adjustable axis.
 In heavy weather, you have the ability to change the axis (decrease responsiveness), while keep the Vane standing tall for maximum exposure to wind.
-In the photo you can see that the axis has been adjusted to 30 degrees, but the XT Vane itself is not declined; it's still standing tall.
-This is also possible with the Standard and Stubby Vanes, although their Vane Base Casting is not designed for such.
+This is helpful downwind.
+In the photo you can see that the axis has been adjusted to 30 degrees, but the XT Vane itself is not declined; it is still standing tall.
+This is also possible with the Standard and Stubby Vanes, although their Vane Base Casting is not really designed for such.